 You can include a Python program in an application written in a completely different language.
 This is possible with the help of Python interpreters written in different programming languages.

-All the interpreters perform the same task.
-They help in the execution of the Python code.
-Therefore, it is imperative to ensure that the interpreter is installed correctly on your system.
+All interpreters perform the same task.
+They execute Python code.
+Because of this, it's critical that your interpreter is installed correctly on your system.

-In the next sections, you’ll learn how you can run your Python code using different approaches.
-I'll start by showing you how to run Python code in interactive sessions.
+The rest of this tutorial will explain the many different ways you can run Python code on your computer.
+I'll start by showing you how to run Python code in an interactive session.

-Here’s how you can creating an interactive session on windows and run a small program that adds two variable and prints their out and also prints out hello world:
+Here’s how you can creating an interactive session on Windows and run a small program that does the following:

 In this mode, you can write and run Python without having to configure anything else.

-The downside of using interacting mode is that the terminal or command prompts aren’t the best text editors.
+The downside of using interacting mode is that the terminal is far from the best text editor.
 More importantly, all your code is lost when you close the session.

 The interactive session should be used solely for testing small examples and basic logic.
 When using the interactive session, each command is evaluated immediately.
 This characteristic is really helpful if you’re a beginner who needs to verify your understanding of syntax and commands.